peterloes/MOMO/README.md

 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods
 -	Applicable world-wide due to its compatibility with different types of radio clock receivers
--	High observation quality through low disturbance of the animals
+-	High observation quality through low disturbance to the animals
 -       Supports a broad range of technical applications like e.g. traps, gates, feeders, lights, cameras
 -	Supports data-transfer to external devices, such as personal computers